-

 Issues of ecology and sustainability are no longer just buzz words, with local authorities increasingly looking for evidence of a systematic approach to sustainability in design.
 With an increasing environmental awareness amongst consumers a high quality landscape scheme can present a solid expression of green principles and create a lasting impression.

 We always aim to work harmoniously with the site and its context to produce environmentally responsive design solutions.
 Our early involvement in a project will ensure full integration of a building within its landscape setting.
 We have experience of specific ecological features including sustainable urban drainage systems, green roof solutions, habitat creation and biodiversity management and can offer a full range of services from strategic advice to bespoke detailing.
-An awareness of best practice and appropriate use of planting not only benefits the environment but can also reduce ongoing maintenance, helping to minimise costs.
+An awareness of best practice and appropriate use of materials not only benefits the environment but can also reduce ongoing maintenance, ensure scheme lengevity and help to minimise costs.

 We strive to work with those who have a proven record of environmentally responsible practices.

-With a thorough knowledge of soft landscape detailing, implementation and current best practice we offer creative design solutions for challenging situations and can advise on the most cost effective methods of achieving your design aspirations.
-This includes roof garden / roof deck design, tree pit detailing, tree protection, aquatic systems, top soil and bespoke growing media specifications.
+With a thorough knowledge of hard and soft landscape detailing, implementation and current best practice we offer creative design solutions for challenging situations and can advise on the most cost effective methods of achieving design aspirations.
+This includes pavement design, roof garden / roof deck design, tree pit detailing, tree protection, aquatic systems, topsoil and bespoke growing media specifications.

 Growth Industry can offer advice at the inception of a project to ensure that soft landscape works fit seamlessly into the overall programme.
 By its nature, implementation of planting is restricted by season and this can have a negative impact on a programme, particularly for large projects where works are phased over a number of years.
 Early planning helps to avoid problems, ensuring that projects are completed to deadline and look good from day one.